 The purpose of the Immediate Opportunity Fund, or IOF, is to support primary economic development in Oregon through the construction and improvement of streets and roads.
 Access to this fund is discretionary and the fund may only be used when other sources of financial support are unavailable or insufficient.
 The IOF is not a replacement or substitute for other funding sources.

 A statewide revolving loan fund designed to promote innovative financing solutions for transportation needs.
-All local agencies are eligible to apply for OTIB funding.
+All local agencies are eligible to apply for Oregon Transportation Infrastructure Bank, or OTIB, funding.

 The Transportation Safety Division administers safety grants that adhere to our mission to deliver transportation safety programs to Oregon citizens.
 Typically, grants are awarded to states, local governments, colleges and universities, and non-profit organizations.

-An annual allocation of state funds for local agency transportation projects.
-Through an agreement between League of Oregon Cities and ODOT, ODOT sets aside $5,000,000 each year (half from city gas tax revenue and half from the State Highway Fund) for cities with population of less than 5,000.
+The Small City Allotment Funds are an annual allocation of state funds for local agency transportation projects through an agreement between League of Oregon Cities, or LOC, and ODOT.
+ODOT sets aside $5,000,000 each year (half from city gas tax revenue and half from the State Highway Fund) for cities with population of less than 5,000.
 Projects are selected for funding per a competitive process.
 The maximum award is $100,000 and there is no match requirement.
 Only one application per city per year will be accepted.
 Cities may submit an application if they currently have no more than one active project.

 2021 Call for Projects: $5,000,000 in Small City Allotment Funds will be awarded for program year 2021.
 Project proposals will be accepted June 1 through July 31, 2020.